cakephp/docs/en/orm/saving-data.rst

 select box or checkbox based form controls for belongs to many associations.
 See the :ref:`converting-request-data` section for more information.

-When saving belongsToMany associations, you have the choice between 2 saving
+When saving belongsToMany associations, you have the choice between two saving strategies:
-strategies:

 append
     Only new links will be created between each side of this association.
 This